The characteristics of the meandering effect in a stratified wake: Results

-The pattern of the deviation is also noteworthy.
-In figure \ref{fig:results-gauss-origin-marg}, we extract the horizontal centreline $\overbar{U}(y/W,0)$ and the vertical certerline $\overbar{U}(0,z/H)$, and compare the velocity profiles $\overbar{U}$ and their 2D Gaussian fit.
-We observe that the centreline profiles are a bit fatter than the Gaussian profile, and the vertical profiles have a thicker tail in the NEQ regime, consistent with the observation of \cite{spedding2001anisotropy}.
-The positive areas observed near the centrelines of the deviation contours also indicate the fatter centreline profiles.
-Away from the centrelines, the areas are mainly negative, and this indicates thinner profiles.
-The diverging behaviour denies the possibility of a simple modification to the self-similar profile after local normalization that keeps the universality along the downstream direction.
-This indicates the existence of underlying flow dynamics that distorts self-similarity.
+The pattern of the deviation is further examined to evaluate the possibility of a simple fix to obtain a modified self-similar profile.
+To do this, we present in figure \ref{fig:results-gauss-origin-marg} the streamwise velocity profiles $\overbar{U}$ and their 2D Gaussian fit along the horizontal centerline $\overbar{U}(y/W,0)$ and the vertical centerline $\overbar{U}(0,z/H)$ in the Q2D regime for both R20F02 and R20F50 cases.
+We observe that the profiles along both the horizontal centerline and the vertical centerline are a bit wider than the Gaussian profile.
+This observation is consistent with the positive areas near the centerlines of the contours in figure \ref{fig:results-gauss-origin-diff}.
+Away from the centerlines, the areas are mainly negative in figure \ref{fig:results-gauss-origin-diff}, and this indicates thinner profiles.
+Nonetheless, the profiles along the vertical centerline in \ref{fig:results-gauss-origin-marg} have a thicker tail than the 2D Gaussian fit, but the profiles along the horizontal centerline do not, which is also observed in \cite{spedding2001anisotropy}.
+This shows a clear difference between the horizontal direction and the vertical direction.
+The difference between the area near centerlines and the area away from centerlines, and the difference between the horizontal direction and the vertical direction deny the possibility of a simple modification to the self-similar profile after local normalization.
+The self-similarity is distorted by the existence of stratification, and the distortion grows stronger as the flow evolves.